zuchengchen/GWSC.jl/README.md

 More complete examples can be found at https://github.com/bingining/GWSC.jl/tree/master/examples

 ## TODO List

-- Add other detectors: LIGO, KAGRA, BBO, DECIGO ...
+- Add other detectors: BBO, DECIGO ...
 - Add more comments, explanations and examples
 - Implement the Bayesian approch for PTA
 - Add h_c PI curve